 Out-of-band signalling is the baseline scheme to signal the NB configuration.
 Accordingly, the SFD shall be formatted as in Figure 12-3 in IEEE 802.15.4-2020.

 Optional Symbol-to-Chip Mapping and In-Band Signalling

-The following symbol-to-chip mapping table could be optionally used for Config #1 250 kbps without channel coding.
+The following symbol-to-chip mapping table could be optionally used in PHR and Payload of Config #1 250 kbps without channel coding.